FrankNat996/RolePlayMod/README.md

 > /modificastats nickname forza -10

 # TODO
-I will soon put all the text strings in a file so that it will be easier to translate the plugin into other languages.
+Complete system of tools that can be used according to strength